VincentMarquez/Spectral-Memory/README.md

 # The Spectrum Remembers

+To the best of our knowledge, no prior work combines online spectral decomposition, differentiable tokenization of frequency components, and direct reinjection of those tokens into the model's attention mechanism.

 **Spectral Memory** is a potentialy new memory mechanism It introduces a **general spectral memory architecture** that compresses historical hidden states using online Karhunen–Loève decomposition and transforms the dominant spectral modes into **learnable memory tokens**.